7 New Trends In Sports Card Collecting, And How to Make Money Doing It

 HITS AND PARALLELS

-In recent decades, hits and parallel cards have become major for those who want to sell sports cards, and in fact, are often the most valuable cards in modern cards!
+In recent decades, hits and parallel cards have become major for those looking for the best ways to sell sports cards.
+In fact, they are often the most valuable cards in modern cards!
 Many sports card hobby boxes will contain a guaranteed number of hits and parallel cards, increasing the number of cards to hunt for and collect.
-But what does this mean in terms of how to make money selling sports cards?

 WHAT ARE HITS?